mit-quest/cloud-notes/README.md

 > **__NOTE__**: Any changes you make in the container should be reflected on the local machine.
 > You can also add more files to the workspace without the need to restart the container
 > and the server should reflect those changes.
-Use this feature to
+Use this feature to ensure the container is
+> capable of running th application before running the deploy.sh script to run the service
+> in the cloud.

 ## Getting Started (Cloud Server)
 1. Place all jupyter notebooks and code dependencies in the workspace folder.